iqtree/iqtree.github.io/doc/Advanced-Tutorial.md

 User-defined substitution models
 --------------------------------

-Users can specify an arbitrary DNA models using a 6-letter specification that constrains which rates to be equal.
+Users can specify any DNA model using a 6-letter code that defines which rates should be equal.
-For example, `010010` corresponds to the HKY model and `012345` the GTR model.
+For example, `010010` corresponds to the HKY model and `012345` to the GTR model.
-In fact, the IQ-TREE  uses this specification internally to simplify the coding.
-The 6-letter code is specified via `-m` option, e.g.:
+In fact, IQ-TREE  uses this specification internally to simplify the coding.
+The 6-letter code is specified via the `-m` option, e.g.:

     iqtree -s example.phy -m 010010+G

-Moreover, with the `-m` option one can input a file name which contains the 6 rates (A-C, A-G, A-T, C-G, C-T, G-T) and 4 base frequencies (A, C, G, T).
+Moreover, with the `-m` option one can input a file which contains the 6 rates (A-C, A-G, A-T, C-G, C-T, G-T) and 4 base frequencies (A, C, G, T).
 For example:

     iqtree -s example.phy -m mymodel+G